 A numerical representation of what point in a day it is.
 Time is displayed in hours, followed by minutes, and then seconds.
 There are 24 hours in one day, 1,440 minutes in a one day, and 86,400 seconds in one day.

-A hour may be represented in a numerical value of 1 to 12 or 0001 to 2400.
-Several digital clocks and computers running Microsoft Windows utilize civilian time of hours of 1 to 12 and represent the time of day with AM or PM.
-Many Unix, Linux, and other clocks may use military time, which has no AM or PM and is represented with a value of 1 to 24.
-Below is a listing of Military time values and their conversions.
+A hour may be represented by a numerical value of 1 to 12 or 0100 to 2400.
+Several digital clocks and computers running Microsoft Windows display civilian time using hours of 1 to 12 and represent the time of day with AM or PM.
+Many Unix, Linux, and other clocks may use military time, which has no AM or PM and uses hours of 1 to 24.
+Below is a listing of Military time values and their conversions to Civilian time.

 |12 AM||2400||12 PM||1200|